The disturbing deaths of Kris Kremers and Lisanne Froon on their La Pianista Hike in Panama

 The Travel Channel’s “Lost in the Wild - Hike into Hell” featured the disappearance of Kris and Lisanne.
 The presenters, Kinga Philipps and J.J.
 Kelley showed simply that if Kris and Lisanne had removed photo #509 manually, any time before the first nighttime photo was made, it would have never even known that it had been deleted because the following photo (the first nighttime photo) would have automatically received photo number #509.

-Some internet sleuths have speculated that the women were trying to use the camera as a light source in the pitch black or perhaps to signal potential rescuers or even to scare away wild animals.
-But analysis of the shots shows that many are taken below foliage, and not in the open, and if the girls were trying to attract attention, they would have taken pictures in the open.
+Some internet sleuths have speculated that the women were trying to use the camera as a light source in the pitch black, signal potential rescuers, or scare away wild animals.
+But analysis of the shots shows that many are taken below foliage, not in the open, and if the girls were trying to attract attention, they would have taken pictures in the open.

-Some of the shots appear to be orientated upwards whilst others show ravines and gorges and even man-made structures most likely to be cable bridges - these bridges are very dangerous, especially in rain.
+Some of the shots appear to be orientated upwards, while others show ravines, gorges, and even man-made structures, most likely to be cable bridges—these bridges are very dangerous, especially in the rain.
 One photo seems to show a bridge three miles from Boquete, on the western bank of a tributary that forms the headwaters of the Culebra River.
 Were the girls trying to follow the river downstream, as advocated by many survival guides?

 The Cellphones - Samsung Galaxy and iPhone